Learn More about Our History, Staff, Board, and Work Groups

 Co-Chair Susie Williamson, Community Health Educator at Spectrum Health

-The Evaluation Advisory Board (EAB) seeks to develop and implement processes, context, and outcome evaluation for CHW related activities.
+The Evaluation Work Group (EWG) seeks to develop and implement processes, context, and outcome evaluation for CHW related activities.

 This group meets on the second Tuesday of every month.